cfgauss/r-novice-gapminder/_episodes/09-dplyr.md

 {: .output}

 But this isn't very *nice* because there is a fair bit of repetition.
-Repeating yourself will cost you time, both now and later, and potentially introduce some nasty bugs.
+Repeating yourself will cost you time, both now and later, and make your code bulky and hard to read.
+But worse yet, it can potentially introduce some nasty bugs.

 ## The `dplyr` package